“It’s true I am only one, but I am one and the fact that I cannot do everything will not prevent me from doing what I can do.” – Edward Everett Hale

-“No,” Marta said, “But I don’t know how to live a life that matters.”
+“No,” Marta said, “But I know I’m not living a life that matters and i want to.”

 “You don’t have to change jobs or do more volunteer work,” Sylvia consoled her.
 “It’s enough that you’re a good mother.
 But if you want to do more, think about what you can do while doing what you already do.
 It’s not about what you do, but how you do it.”

 “You don’t understand,” Marta said.
 “I sell hamburgers.
 How do I make that significant?”